voronianski/luvit-npm-example/README.md

 ## Last but not least

 If you still don't know whether to start investing in Luvit or not, my piece of advice - you definetely should!
 The only thing that Luvit misses right now is an active community.
 Technically there a lot of advantages among Node.js including such vital things as performance and speed.
 Lua is very handy and easy to switch from JavaScript language.
-Smart community which has experience with Node and knows it weakest points can bring Luvit to masses シ
+Smart community which has experience with Node and knows it weakest points can bring Luvit to masses so let's do it! シ

 ===
 **MIT License**